 Because success in acquisitions depends on ability to collaborate, negotiate, and be flexible to work out win-win solutions with others, this course includes collaborative and social elements.

-The course is offered several times each year.
+Sessions tend to sell out weeks in advance but are offered several times each year.
 You only need to sign up for one session.
-Sessions tend to sell out weeks in advance.

 Weekly Chat Schedule: The following times are tentative and may change according to instructor availability.